High Lunge Pose

 Bend forward to rest your torso on top of your right thigh, extending the torso forward.
 Place your hands on either side of your right foot on the floor.

-Help your groins open by descending your pelvis closer to the floor, trying to make the top of your right thigh a flat, level surface.
+Open your groins by descending your pelvis closer to the floor, trying to make the top of your right thigh a flat, level surface.
 Look straight ahead.
 Now straighten the left knee behind you.
 If you can, try to also stretch your left heel down closer to the mat.
 Breathe normally.

 Step Three